GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

   - Which SLOs are triggering alerts?
 This indicates which services are failing to meet their objectives.
   - What is the burn rate of the triggered alerts?
 This shows how quickly the SLO is degrading.
 A faster burn rate (e.g., 10x) signals a more urgent issue.

-> [!WARNING]
-> The lab setting makes it difficult to trigger alerts!
+> **Warning**: The lab setting makes it difficult to trigger alerts!
 Keep in mind that the SLIs were performing very badly at the start of the lab, eating into the error budgets from the very start.
 You might have just missed the window at which the burn rates would have triggered alerts.
 You might have also created the alerts after the burn rate hit the alert thresholds.

 ### Success Criteria